For Minnesota to be its best, we need talented leaders from all backgrounds to make our institutions work well for all.

 On dimensions of race, ethnicity, and gender, our leaders look very different from Minnesota's overall population.

-We would need to see at least three times as many people of color in positions of leadership in order to reach parity with the population of color among Minnesota’s adults.
+We would need to see nearly twice as many people of color in positions of leadership in order to reach parity with the population of color among Minnesota’s adults.